 Pursuant to the LLC Agreement, we and PSI each own a 50% membership interest in the Joint Venture.
 PSI Parent will conduct and oversee much of the product development, formulation, testing and other research and development needed by the Joint Venture, and we will oversee much of the production, distribution, sales and marketing.
 The LLC Agreement provides that each member may be required, from time to time and subject to certain limitations, to make capital contributions to the Joint Venture to fund its operations, in accordance with agreed upon budgets for products to be developed.
-Specifically, we contributed \$500,000 in cash as initial capital.
-In addition, we are committed to fund up to \$2.0 million, subject to agreed upon budgets (which have not yet been established), toward the initial development and marketing costs of new products for the Joint Venture.
+Specifically, we contributed in Fiscal 2010 \$500,000 in cash as initial capital and we are committed to fund up to \$2.0 million, subject to agreed upon budgets (which have not been established to date), toward the initial development and marketing costs of new products for the Joint Venture.
 The newly formed Joint Venture has not engaged in any financial transactions, other than organizational expenses and general market and product analysis.
-Formal operations are not expected to commence until Fiscal 2011.
-At December 31, 2010, cash and equivalents includes \$425,000 related to the Joint Venture which is expected to be used by the Joint Venture to fund future product development initiatives currently under consideration by PSI Parent, PSI and us.
+At December 31, 2011, cash and equivalents includes \$425,000 which is expected to be used by the Joint Venture to fund future product development initiatives currently under consideration by PSI Parent, PSI and us.

 The Joint Venture is managed by a four-person Board of Managers, with two managers appointed by each member.
-The initial Board of Managers is comprised of four representatives, two representatives from each of the Company and PSI Parent.
-The initial Company representatives on the Board of Managers are Mr. Ted Karkus and Mr. Robert Cuddihy.
-Mr. Karkus, on our behalf, and Mr. Harry Rosen, on behalf of PSI, are the Co-Chief Executive Officers of the Joint Venture.
 The LLC Agreement contains other normally found terms in such arrangements, including provisions relating to governance of the Joint Venture, indemnification obligations of the Joint Venture, allocation of profits and losses, the distribution of funds to the members and restrictions on transfer of a member's interest.

-Our initial determination is that the Joint Venture qualifies as a VIE and that we are the primary beneficiary.
+Our determination is that the Joint Venture qualifies as a VIE and that we are the primary beneficiary.
 As a consequence, we have consolidated the Joint Venture financial statements beginning with the quarter ended March 31, 2010.
-For Fiscal 2010, the newly formed Joint Venture has not engaged in any financial transactions, other than certain organizational expenses and general market and product analysis, as formal operations are not expected to commence until Fiscal 2011.
+Since inception and including Fiscal 2011, the newly formed Joint Venture has not engaged in any financial transactions, other than certain organizational expenses and general market and product analysis, as formal operations are not expected to commence until later in Fiscal 2012.
 Furthermore, the liabilities and other obligations incurred, if any, by the Joint Venture is without recourse to us and do not create a claim on our general assets.
-At December 31, 2010, we have recorded the \$3.6 million payment representing the estimated fair value to acquire the product license as an intangible asset.
-We currently estimate the expected useful life of the product license to be approximately 12 years which we will begin amortizing the cost of intangible asset once production commercialization is completed with PSI Parent and the OTC drug products begin to ship to our retail customers.
-As of December 31, 2010, we have not established a formal commercialization program timeline for any specific OTC drug covered under the product license and we do not project that any OTC drug products will be available for shipment within the next twelve months.
+At December 31, 2011, we have recorded the \$3.6 million payment representing the estimated fair value to acquire the product license as an intangible asset.
+We currently estimate the expected useful life of the product license to be approximately 10 years which we will begin amortizing the cost of intangible asset once product commercialization is completed with PSI Parent and the OTC drug products begin to ship to our retail customers.